Meira Paibi

-Meira Paibi (Women torch bearers) is a women's social movement in the Indian state of Manipur.
+Meira Paibi (Women torch bearers) is a Meitei women's social movement in the Indian state of Manipur.
 Referred to as the "guardians of civil society", Meira Paibi dates to 1977 in present Kakching district.
 It derives its name from the flaming torches which the women carry while marching through city streets, often at night.
 They do so both as a patrol, and in protest, seeking redress against human rights violations committed by paramilitary and armed forces units against the innocent.
 Contextualized, Meira Paibi was founded at a time when the people of Manipur were fighting for self-determination, political autonomy, and independence.

 According to The Times of India, Meira Paibi is the "largest grassroots, civilian movement fighting state atrocities and human rights violations in Manipur".
 One of the movement's leaders, A. K. Janaki Leima, says that "We've been fighting against drug abuse, crimes against women, and the Armed Forces Special Powers Act (AFSPA).
-We will continue to fight these".
+We will continue to fight these."